 Serving

 Serve chilled.
-I think this gluten free rhubarb and custard tart is at its best on the day it is assembled so the base stays crisper.
+I think this healthy gluten-free rhubarb and custard tart is best on the day it is assembled, so the base stays crisper.

 Frequently asked questions

 Yes!
 The quantities in this large tart will make about 6 individual tartlets, depending on the exact size of your tart tins.
-It's best if they are loose bottomed or non stick for easier removal.
+It's best if the tins are loose-bottomed or non-stick for easier removal.

 Pastry cream is a type of custard which includes starch.
 This helps to thicken the custard and also helps to stabilise it so that it doesn't split when it comes to the boil.
-Some recipes use cornflour (also known as cornstarch) which is naturally gluten free and some recipes use flour.
-Provided that you use cornflour, your pastry cream will be gluten free.
+Some recipes use cornflour (also known as cornstarch) which is naturally gluten-free, and others use flour, which is not.
+Provided you use cornflour, your pastry cream will be gluten-free.
 (See this recipe for vanilla pouring custard if you want a custard that you can serve with fruit or crumbles.)

 Yes.
-The pastry in this recipe is dairy free and uses olive oil or coconut oil.
-You can also make dairy free custard by using oat milk.
+The healthy olive oil pastry in this recipe is dairy-free .
+You can make dairy free custard by replacing dairy milk with GF oat milk.

 Other healthy dessert recipes